Math Calculators

 "six hundred fifty-four and nine hundred one thousandths"

-The number's order of magnitude is defined by the power of 10 in its scientific notation.
-So in our case, the order of magnitude is 2.
+Finally, the order of magnitude is determined by the power of 10 in its scientific notation.
+In this case, the order of magnitude is 2.